keithbaum/cosmos-ignite/readme.md

 ## Objective

 Develop a prototype of a light client that operates on top of a blockchain.
 This blockchain should verify proofs of state or transactions without needing the complete external blockchain data.
-Candidates have the flexibility to select the external blockchain of their choice for the light client.

 ## Project Structure